fudgebucket27/LoopDropSharp/README.md

 This application uses a ***Metamask/GameStop*** private key to sign the transfers so you will need to export that out from your Metamask/GameStop account.
 You can export the Loopring related account details from the "Security" tab while logged into https://loopring.io.
 Make sure these details are from the same account.
 Remember to keep these values private and do not share with anyone!

 macOS users: You also need to run the following command in the unzipped folder of LoopDropSharp to turn it into an executable in order to run it.
-You may also need to add it as a trusted application if it get's blocked from running.
+You may also need to add it as a trusted application if it get's blocked from running (Settings > Security & Privacy).

 ```
 chmod +x LoopDropSharp